A Metropolis-class sampler for targets with non-convex support: Skipping sampler

 Recall that given the state $X_n$ of the chain, the RWM proposes a state $Y_{n+1}$ sampled from the density $y \mapsto q(y - X_n)$ and accepts it as the next state $X_{n+1}$ with probability

 else it is rejected by setting $X_{n+1}=X_{n}$.
 Here $\pi$ is the target density, although we do not take care to distinguish between $\pi$ and the corresponding distribution as it will not cause confusion.
 For convenience we use the common shorthand $\MH(\pi,q)$ (after the more general Metropolis-Hastings algorithm, see \cite{hastings}) to refer to the Metropolis-class algorithm with target $\pi$ and proposal $q$.
-We further assume that the target density $\pi$ satisfies: